 Flood ZoneFlood zone determination for higher risk areas is made by the Federal Emergency Management Agency (FEMA) The purpose of this determination is to designate areas in which flood insurance is required.
 For flood zone information, please email Billy E. Lee, Stormwater Engineering Manager, or call (919) 462-3932.

-Office Hours and LocationThe Transportation & Facilities Department offices are open from 8:00 AM to 5:00 PM, Monday through Friday; however, a few staff are in the office from 7:00 AM until 5:30 PM.
+Office Hours and LocationThe Transportation & Facilities Department offices are open from 8 a.m. to 5 p.m.
+Monday through Friday; however, a few staff are in the office from 7 a.m. until 5:30 p.m.
 Our office is located at 316 North Academy Street.
-Academy Street is the north-south street that intersects Chatham Street at the clock and clover design in the center of downtown.

 Roadway WideningThe North Carolina Department of Transportation and the Town of Cary have identified roadways that are expected to require widening in the future.
 A Thoroughfare Plan map displays these roadways and their expected width.
 As development occurs along these roadways, widening of the roadway adjacent to the section developed is generally required.
 Although the Thoroughfare Plan shows which streets are proposed for widening, it does not mandate the timing of the proposed improvement.
 The Transportation and Facilities Department, in coordination with the North Carolina Department of Transportation, performs design services and develops contract plans for various roadway widening projects throughout the Town.

-Sidewalk InstallationTo request a sidewalk along a street, email Tyler Bray, Transportation Planning Engineer, or call (919) 467-1533.
+Sidewalk InstallationTo request a sidewalk along a street, email Luana Deans, Transportation Planning Engineer, or call (919) 467-1533.
 Each year, the Transportation & Facilities Department establishes a priority list from requests that have been made.
 Items including proximity to schools, parks, shopping centers, and greenways as well as current pedestrian use (worn path) are used to establish the priority list.

 Sight DistanceThe Town has regulations regarding sight distance lines along streets and at all intersections and commercial drive entrances.
 These sight distance lines also govern left turn traffic movements in median-divided roadways such as Cary Parkway.
 Motorists should have an unobstructed line of sight along streets and at each intersection.
 Sight distances are generally based on the design speed of the roadway.
 Intersections that are felt to be in non-compliance should be brought to the attention of the Transportation & Facilities Department.
 The Town will correct obstructions in the street right-of-way and will rely on property owners to correct obstructions on private property.

 Street Light InstallationTown of Cary Policy No. 13 requires that street lights in residential areas be placed at all intersections, at the 'neck' of cul-de-sacs over 200 feet long, and every 400 to 600 feet.
-To request installation of additional street lighting in areas not meeting this standard, you can email Kyle Hubert , Transportation Engineer or call him at (919) 462-3938.
+To request installation of additional street lighting in areas not meeting this standard, email Kyle Hubert, Transportation Engineer or call him at (919) 462-3938.